SIDN/bgpsec-testbed/README.md

 This repository contains everything necessary to run 2- and 4-router topologies with the currently available routers supporting BGPsec.
 This README includes more information on the repository and documentation on how to start the topologies.
-For more information on the current state of BGPsec implementations please refer to our blog: Link.
+For more information on the current state of BGPsec implementations please refer to our blog: [BGPsec - Could you run it if you wanted to?](https://www.sidnlabs.nl/en/news-and-blogs/bgpsec-could-you-run-it-if-you-wanted-to)

 > [!CAUTION]
 > This software is experimental and not meant to be used in production.
 Use this software at your own risk.